Trichotillomania

 View Image

-Contrast card examination helps demonstrate nature of the alopecia to parents of children with trichotillomania.
-It shows broken hairs and newly growi....
+Contrast card examination helps demonstrate nature of alopecia to parents of children with trichotillomania.
+It shows broken hairs and newly growing h....

-In severe long-standing lesions, the hairs are regressed to vellus type hairs, and the lesional surface is almost smooth, similar to that seen a scarring alopecia (see the images below).
+In severe long-standing lesions, the hairs are regressed to vellus-type hairs, and the lesional surface is almost smooth, resembling that seen in a scarring alopecia (see the images below).

 View Image